-Many Americans don’t consume enough omega-3s to begin with.
-Since omega-3s and omega-6s compete with each other, overconsumption of omega-6 creates a pro-inflammatory state in the body.
-To rectify this, one must not only consume more omega-3s, but also reduce omega-6s.
+Many Americans don’t consume enough omega-3s, to begin with.
+Since omega-3s and omega-6s compete with each other, over intake of omega-6 creates a pro-inflammatory state in the body.
+To fix this, one must not only consume more omega-3s but also reduce omega-6s.

 Be mindful of how much meat you consume

 Another concern with meat consumption is the amount.
 Greater consumption of red meat has been associated with higher inflammatory markers (19, 20) and IGF-1 levels, the growth hormone that increases sebum production and cell turnover, and the risk of acne.